-I taught Hellenistic Greek at Bluefield College (VA) and Southern Seminary (KY), Classical Greek at NC State, and now teach English and occasionally give seminars for teachers on language acquisition theory and methods.
-For the 1994-95 academic year I served as a Mellon Research Fellow in Greek Linguistics at UNC Chapel Hill while on sabbatical from Bluefield.
+I taught Hellenistic Greek at Bluefield College (VA) and Southern Seminary (KY), Classical Greek at NC State, and now teach English and Spanish and occasionally give seminars for teachers on language acquisition theory and methods.
+In the mid 1990s I served as a Mellon Research Fellow in Greek Linguistics at UNC Chapel Hill while on sabbatical from Bluefield.

 I have published a number of items about the application of modern Linguistics to the study and description of Ancient Greek as it was used in the Hellenistic period.
 My passion is reading Ancient Greek and studying the way the language functioned for native speakers in the ancient world.